10 players who contradicted themselves with their transfer moves

 ''Never will I sign for a team trained by Mourinho," spat the Cameroonian.
 "He wrecked things completely with his behaviour surrounding the two games between our sides.”

 Before the match, Eto’o said that he’d "rather sell groundnuts in my village than to play for a pathetic team like Chelsea", and later confronted the Portuguese manager saying that he knew Mourinho was a great person and a great coach, but in truth, “was just a shit”.

 'Never' turned out to be quite off the mark: Eto’o signed for Mourinho’s Inter in 2009 – winning a historic treble in his first season – before rejoining him at Chelsea in 2013.
 Ah.

 Smith was among Leeds’ best players when he categorically claimed that he would "never play for Manchester United".
-As fate would have it, though, Leeds were relegated from the Premier League for the first time in 2004, and Smith turned his back on his boyhood club by joining the Red Devils that summer.
+As fate would have it, though, Leeds were relegated from the Premier League for the first time in 2004, and Smith left his cash-strapped boyhood club by joining the Red Devils that summer.

 Later on, it was revealed that Leeds engineered the move as they were facing administration, and United were the only club willing to pay Smith’s transfer fee up front.
 In an interview with FourFourTwo years later, the former England man conceded: "I was young, naive and never thought that a) Man United would ever want me, and b) Leeds would sell me.
 Look how silly I was.
 Arguably the greatest club manager ever wanted me.
 How could I turn that down?"